kku-computer-science/git-group-repository-group-4-sec-2/user-manual.md

 ## 6. Add News to Highlights
 1. Select the news you want to add.
 2. Click the **ADD** button in the News table.
+3. **Note:** You cannot add more highlights if there are already 5 items in the Highlights section.
-3. Once added, a notification will appear confirming that the news has been added to Highlights.
+4. Once added, a notification will appear confirming that the news has been added to Highlights.
-4. The added news will appear in the Highlights section on the homepage.
+5. The added news will appear in the Highlights section on the homepage.

 ---